-- It helps in appropriate rewarding or penalizing the departmental employees on the basis of the result shown by them.
+- It helps in appropriately rewarding or penalizing the departmental employees on the basis of the result shown to them.

 - It helps the business in formulating proper policies relating to the expansion of the business.
 New profitable lines of production or trading that are giving a loss can be closed down.

-The preparation of departmental trading and profits & loss account requires the maintenance of proper subsidiary books having appropriate columns for the different department.
+The preparation of departmental trading and profits & loss account requires the maintenance of proper subsidiary books having appropriate columns for the different departments.

 In order to ascertain the profit or loss made by each department, it is necessary that each department is charged with a proper share of the various business expenses.